AdrianFreemantle/the-trench/docs/PLAN.md

 Note: GitOps is limited to a single environment overlay for now.
 Multi-environment GitOps hierarchy moved to Phase 8.

-Note: This phase overlaps with several learning objectives.
-Refer to objectives for implementation guidance.

-Checkpoint:
+Checkpoint (Phase 6):
+- All services deployed via ArgoCD
+- Postgres, Cosmos DB, and Service Bus integrated with respective services
+- No static secrets; all auth via Workload Identity or Key Vault CSI
 - A user can:
   - Log in via Entra External ID
   - Perform a simple workflow that writes to Postgres, stores something in Cosmos DB, and triggers a Service Bus message
-  - You can see the whole thing in metrics, logs, and traces
+  - See the whole flow in metrics, logs, and traces

+**Learning Objective Checkpoint**

+The following learning objectives can now be completed:
+- 2.2 NetworkPolicy (requires an app that talks to Postgres and Service Bus)
+- 4.2 Application Integration
+- 5.1 NetworkPolicy Default Deny in Namespace
+- 5.2 Private DNS Mapping Issues (failure lab - test by removing Private DNS link)
+- 6.4 DNS Failure Scenarios
+- 6.5 Egress Block Failures

-### 6.7 Alerting and SLOs
+### 6.8 Alerting and SLOs

 **Learning Objective Checkpoint**